CocoaPods/blog.cocoapods.org/_drafts/2014-02-02-Search-API-Version-1.markdown

 categories: search api
 ---

-Good news, friends - we have opened up v1 of our search API that is also used by [cocoapods.org](http://cocoapods.org).
-Please give it a try and let us know what you build with it!
+We're going to break up the doom & gloom around the [Specs Repo change](/Repairing-Our-Broken-Specs-Repository/) with good news - we have opened up v1 of our search API!

+This is the API used in [CocoaPods.org](http://cocoapods.org) and soon on [CocoaDocs](http://cocoadocs.org).
+Read on to find out how to use it in your own applications, we're really excited to see what people do with it.

 <!-- more -->